Borovo, Croatia: Geography

 The municipality is located on the Danube river, the second longest European river.
 The municipality has a total area of 28.17 km2.
 The territory of the municipality is almost completely flat as it is located in Pannonian Plain, and it consist of fertile black soil adequate for the agricultural production of crops.
 Borovo is closely related with neighboring Vukovar, to which it is physically connected.
 It is connected by the D519 road to the rest of the country.
 Along its Danube bank municipality is bordering neighboring Republic of Serbia.

 To the north it is bordered by the village of Dalj in Erdut municipality in Osijek-Baranja County, to the west the Trpinja municipality, to the south the town of Vukovar and its Borovo Naselje district and to the east the Danube river.
 About 30% of the entire territory of the municipality consists of residential area.

 Per 2011 census, settlement itself was by population larger than some of the towns in Croatia with notable examples being Krapina, Pazin, Glina or Senj.

+Climate

+Between 1981 and 1989, the highest temperature recorded at the local weather station was 35.5 C, on 3 August 1981.
+The coldest temperature was -24.0 C, on 31 January 1987.